ashishaggarwal92/kafka-in-depth/kafka-concepts-coding/src/main/learning/7_InternalsOfTopicsPartitionsAndReplication/1_Internals _of_Topics_Partitions_and_Replication.md

       Have 2 replicas in broker(node) 1 and broker 3

-      Leader is 3 which implies all read and write will happen from broker 1.
-Main working replica will be broker 3.
+      - Leader is 3 which implies all read and write will happen from broker 3.
+      - Main working replica will be broker 3.
 Broker 1 will only come in to picture in case broker 3 is down

-      **ISR is 1,3 - ISR will always be the subset of replicas.
+      - ISR is 1,3 - ISR will always be the subset of replicas.
 Possible combination of ISR could be {1},{3},{1,3} depending on both brokers are up or not
-                 Both the brokers will always be in sync.
-When producer send a message to broker 3(broker 3 is leader of partition 0) then broker 1 will send a fetch request to broker 3 in order to be in sync with broker 3**
+      - Both the brokers will always be in sync.
+      - When producer send a message to broker 3(broker 3 is leader of partition 0) then broker 1 will send a fetch request to broker 3 in order to be in sync with broker 3

 - For Partition 1